codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="100%"
  %}
 -->
-This guide will explain how you can use GitOps for your own applications.
+This guide will explain how to use GitOps for your own applications.

-## Setting up your Git Repositories
+## Setting up your Git repositories

-One of the central ideas around GitOps is using Git for _ALL_ project resources.
-Though developers are familiar with using Git for the source code of the application, adopting GitOps means that you need to store every resource of the application (and not just the source code) in Git.
+One of the central ideas of GitOps is to use Git for _ALL_ project resources.
+Which means that you need to store every resource of the application in Git, and not just the source code as most developers using Git are familiar with.

-In the case of Kubernetes, this means that all Kubernetes manifests should be stored in a Git repository as well.
-In the most simple scenario, you have the main repository of your application (mostly interesting to developers), and [a second Git repository with Kubernetes manifests](https://argoproj.github.io/argo-cd/user-guide/best_practices/#separating-config-vs-source-code-repositories){:target="\_blank"} (more relevant to operators/SREs).
+In the case of Kubernetes, this means that you should store all Kubernetes manifests in a Git repository as well.
+With the most simple scenario, you have the main repository of your application (mostly interesting to developers), and [a second Git repository with Kubernetes manifests](https://argoproj.github.io/argo-cd/user-guide/best_practices/#separating-config-vs-source-code-repositories){:target="\_blank"} (more relevant to operators/SREs).

 As a live example you can use: